allartprotocol/unity-solana-wallet/README.md

 After you successfully logged in / generated / regenerated a wallet you will automatically be transferred to the wallet screen.
 Now you are shown SOL balance and your NFT's and you are automatically subscribed to the account via the websocket.
 This allows you to track changes in your account (automatic refreshing of SOL balance when a balance changes, etc..).

 ### Recieve Screen
-To facilitate testing, there is an Airdfrop option in the Recieve section.
+To facilitate testing, there is an Airdrop option in the Recieve section.
 Click on the Airdrop button, return to the Wallet Screen and wait a few seconds to see the change in SOL balance.

 ### Transfer Screen
 To complete the transaction enter the wallet pubkey and the amount you want to send.
 Then return to the wallet screen and wait a few seconds for the SOL Balance to refresh.